 The burner may not fire immediately in the central heating mode.

-- 6. With the burner alight, check the fuel pressure.
-Refer to Section 2.2 (burner settings). - Adjust the pressure if necessary refer to Figure A1-1 in Appendix A1 towards the back of this manual.
+- With the burner alight, check the fuel pressure.
+Refer to Section 2.2 (burner settings). - Adjust the pressure if necessary refer to Section 11.8 (Burner Components).

 It is important that the oil pressure is correctly set.